Importance of being active

-Recreation and adventure enable people to explore themselves, to take risks, to get the blood flowing, and to gain a fresh perspective.
-Being physically active reminds you what you can do, not what you can’t.
+Recreation and adventure enable people to explore themselves, to take risks, to get the blood going, to gain a fresh perspective.

-Many recreational activities, sports, and competitions are inclusive and accessible.
-The bottom line is, no matter your level of function or your physical limitations, if you want to try something, there's almost always a way to do it.
+Many recreational activities, sports and competitions are inclusive and accessible.
+Here’s the real bottom line: No matter your level of function or your physical limitations, if you want to try something – anything – there’s almost always a way to do it.

 Jump out of an airplane... hooked up to a ventilator?
 Been done.
 Climb the rock face of El Capitan in Yosemite, with just arm power?
 Done.
 Surf the waves off Malibu, with no hand or leg power?
 Of course.